guan-jing-ren/dao-de-jing/chapter-02.md

   - Highly coherent, lowly coupled code go hand in hand with each other.
 Irreducible complexity is the outcome of blind evolution.
 All code evolves, so make sure selection pressure is about coherency and coupling.

+  - Whether using third party libraries or in-house libraries, an application is composed of libraries.

   - Developing and testing are really the same thing, but not in that TDD way.
 Code is already being tested when it is used to write other code.
 If your code induces boilerplate code, it means it is failing the test of code usability.
 No unit test can fix a broken design.
 A broken design renders all tests meaningless.
+Constant cycling between testing and development reveals the true core of the product.
 ```
 Therefore the sages:
 Manage the work of detached actions